 Opinions vary on whether gossip on its own is a fireable offense, so familiarize yourself with acceptable reasons for dismissal.
-If a gossip has reached the stage where firing seems justified, a few other tangible reasons will have presented themselves: lack of productivity, negative effect on morale, bad team membership.
+If a gossip has reached the stage where firing seems justified, a few other tangible reasons will have presented themselves, including:

 Next Steps: Need more help mastering the management of employees—even ones who don’t gossip?
 Sign up for the weekly Small Biz Ahead Newsletter and we’ll send you guides, articles, and videos to help you navigate the ins and outs of being a great manager and small business owner.

 Do you have any helpful tips to share with your fellow business owners?
 Let us know in the comments!

 I have been reading out many of your articles and I must say pretty good stuff.
 I will surely bookmark your site.

 That’s great to hear!
 We’re so glad you like our articles.

 One suggestion is to look at this from the employee side.
 Why were they showing disdain for the founders?
 Is it valid?
 You run the risk if the same problem repeating itself if the founders truly do have issues.

 On the office manager talking about raises in a passive aggressive way, are raises part of career development or are they only given as a last ditch effort to retain a good employee?
 Many bosses only look through the ‘boss’ lens and don’t think like the employee does.
 Raises should be discussed openly.
 If there is a financial reason the company cannot issue raises, a better approach is to be honest with employees about issues the company is facing.
 If raises aren’t considered unless someone resigns, that is a reactive strategy and does not fix the root issue.